CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 - We call `wrapper.findAll()` to find all the elements matching a CSS selector.
 The selector we use is `[data-testid='restaurant']`.
 Test IDs are a helpful way to pull up elements in your tests.
 - There should be two different restaurants displayed, so we get the element of the first one (index zero) by calling `.at(0)`.
-- We call `.text()` to get the text contents of the element.
-- We assign the result of all of that to the variable `firstRestaurantName`.
+- We call `.text()` to get the text contents of the element, and assign it to the variable `firstRestaurantName`.
 - We check that the value of `firstRestaurantName` is "Sushi Place".

 Why did we split this unit test out from the first one?
 There is a common unit testing principle to **check one behavior per test in component tests.** In our first test we checked the loading behavior, and in this test we are checking the restaurant-display behavior.
 Having separate test cases for each behavior of the component makes it easy to understand what it does, and easy to see what went wrong if one of the assertions fails.
 This principle is sometimes phrased "run one expectation per test", but in this test we have two expectations.
 We're following the spirit of the principle, though, because those two expectations are very closely related: they're checking for two analogous bits of text on the page.